ijm/specsmith/spec-verification/verification-protocol-spec.md

 * Each verification line MUST be a single line with no embedded newlines. Ⓟ
 * Fields MUST be separated by single space characters. Ⓟ
 * The status field MUST be exactly one of the defined values in uppercase. Ⓟ
-* Test names MUST contain only alphanumeric characters, hyphens, and underscores. Ⓟ
+* Test names MUST contain only alphanumeric characters, hyphens, and underscores or be simple quoted strings. Ⓟ
+* The message is optional and may contain any characters except newlines. Ⓟ

 ### Definitions